vamshidhar199/CMPE_283_Assignment/Assignment4/README.md

 - - With shadow paging, the VMM creates a shadow page table by merging the guest and host tables, then holds a complete translation from gVA⇒hPA.This technique does not allow direct updates to the page tables since the shadow page table needs to be kept consistent.
 Every page table update requires a costly VMM intervention

 ## 4.What changed between the two runs (ept vs no-ept)?
 - - The number of exits in shadow paging are more compared to the nested paging.
+The number of exits keep increasing in shadow paging.